How To Setup A Web Server Using a Wemos D1 Mini

 But why might we want to do this?

-You can do loads of cool stuff such as display sensor values on your ESP8266 web pages or have buttons that change settings.
+You can do lots of cool stuff such as display sensor values on your ESP8266 web pages or have buttons that you can access and click in the browser to control functions in your ESP8266 application.

 This article will teach you how to serve a basic web page from ESP8266.
-To begin lets go ahead and open a new document in Arduino.
+Let’s get started!

 void setup() {